-If the concern is not resolved, contact the Deputy Principal to discuss the matter.
+If the concern is not resolved, contact the Director of Boarding/Headmaster to discuss the matter.

-If necessary, the Director of Boarding will set up a meeting with the parties involved.
+If necessary, the s/he will set up a meeting with the parties involved.

-The Director of Boarding should also inform the Headmaster and BOT Representative of the concern, and the outcome of the meeting.
+The Headmaster should also inform the BOT Representative of the concern, and the outcome of the meeting.